vsex7/OCR-Translator/README.md

 ## Development Status

-This project is considered feature-complete with recent improvements to Polish language support and Chinese language selection.
-The application now provides full localization support for Polish users with proper character sorting and language display.
+This project is considered feature-complete.
 Small changes may or may not be made in the future, but generally no active development is planned.
 If you wish to add features or make changes, the best approach is to fork the repository and develop it further yourself.

 ## Licence